 Are you part of a culturally-specific or cross-racial organization or group that wants to build capacity for civic engagement and electoral organizing—engaging your community members to help change policies through the ballot and elected bodies?
 If yes, Northwest Health Foundation invites your group to apply for the Assessment & Planning process for our next initiative, Civic Health.

-We are now accepting sponsorship applications for events taking place in the next three to twelve months.
+We are now accepting sponsorship applications for events taking place in the next two to twelve months.

 Find out if you're eligible for an MRG Foundation grant.

 Meyer welcomes proposals from eligible organizations working toward a flourishing and equitable Oregon.

 Oregon Community Foundation grants are as varied as our state.
 Some are awarded through an open grant application process, while others reflect an advised fund donor's recommendation.
 But they all have a single goal: improving our community.

 Community Foundation of Southwest Washington's community grant programs provide a consistent source of funding for nonprofits that are doing outstanding work in Clark, Cowlitz and Skamania Counties.

 The Northwest Area Foundation supports organizations anchored in the culture of the people they serve and dedicated to expanding economic opportunity for Native communities, communities of color, immigrants, refugees, and rural communities.

 OHSU-PSU School of Public Health Seeks Community Partners for Evaluation Graduate Class Fall 2019